 Pan-seared duck breast has a crispy skin, a rosy interior, and a savory rich taste.
 Making the perfect duck breast is simple and only takes proper care prior to cooking to create a fantastic meal!

-After rendering the fat, turn the heat up and pan sear for an addition 5-7 minutes.
+- After rendering the fat, turn the heat up and cook for an additional 5-7 minutes.
 This is what gives the duck breast the perfect golden, crispy skin.

 What to eat with duck breast?

 Duck pairs well with acidic fruit.
 A French classic is duck a l’orange, duck with orange!
 But, do not fret, duck goes great with any fruit or vegetable!
 Acidic fruits are best as they easily cut through the richness of the meat.
 Try making a sauce with cranberries or pairing it with rhubarb!

 Here are a few of my favorite dishes to serve with duck breast: